-Students are required to have access to a hardware (computer, laptop, or iPad with webcam, microphone, and/or speakers), and a basic scanning software such as Camscanner.
-Students may access Microsoft Office 365 for free at the Office 365 for students site.
-Be sure to review D2L technology requirements for more information.
-Chromebooks are not recommended, as they will not work with D2L.
-MSU has negotiated purchase options with vendors to help you make a technology purchase if you are looking into a computer for fall.
+For the online portion of this class, students are required to have access to a hardware (computer, laptop, or iPad with webcam, microphone, and/or speakers), a basic scanning device and/or software such as Camscanner, and basic editing software such as Microsoft Office Suite.
+Be sure to review D2L technology requirements at MSU Texas website for online students.